IAN EMBERSON

 • Gordon Dyson Moorland Pool - soprano and piano;

-• John Bartlett Peewit - baritone and piano; Sky - soprano and piano; Reflections - soprano, flute and piano; and Madonna of the Rocks - soprano and alto choir, and organ or piano.
+• John Bartlett Peewit - baritone and piano; Sky - soprano and piano; Reflections - soprano, flute and piano; Madonna of the Rocks - soprano and alto choir, and organ or piano; and Messages from Distant Shores - soprano, tenor, clarinet, oboe, saxophone and 'cello.
+First performed at Ripley in Surrey - May 2010.

 • Peter Copley Meeting and Parting - song-cycle for baritone and piano - first performed by Nigel Cliffe in 1983;